Car Crash Claims *

 Do not make admit any liability at the scene of the accident to the Gardaí or to the other parties involved in the accident *.

 2. Document the incident

-Once you have phoned the Gardaí and reported the accident *, it is important that you gather as much information as possible there and then, He is a list of the important information that you will need to collect and what you need to do is involved in a car accident *:
+Once you have phoned the Gardaí and reported the accident *, it is important that you gather as much information as possible there and then .
+Here is a list of the important information that you will need to collect and do when involved in a car accident *:

-- Details of the driver’s car registration number, insurance company and policy number
+- Details of the driver’s car registration number .
+And also the insurance company and policy number

 - Name of the Gardaí and station you spoke with